weinitor/Kinegami/README.md

 The resulting pipeline does not require additional human input beyond the D-H specification.
 However, its algorithmic steps are sufficiently transparent to facilitate the integration of designers' alternative modules or more suitably optimized compositions when desired.

 ## User Guide
 Kinegami runs on MATLAB (works on version MATLAB_R2021a).
+You will need the optimization toolbox.

 To intialize submodules - which contain necessary files for `.dxf` file generation and spherical bounding and optimization - open terminal on your system, change the working directory to the synced folder, and enter `git submodule update --init`.